-Each year that applicants apply, they must contact the AAMC and request that their MCAT scores be released to OMSAS.
+- Each year that you apply, but no earlier than July 15, 2016, contact the AAMC and request that they release your MCAT scores to OMSAS.
 The Ontario medical schools require full disclosure of all MCAT score results.

-Applicants who have written the July, August or September 2013 MCAT must wait until their scores are made available before requesting their release to OMSAS.
-All scores must be released to OMSAS by November 1, 2013.
-The medical schools reserve the right to disqualify an applicant if they do not receive the applicant’s MCAT scores by November 1, 2013.
+- If you wrote the July, August or September 2016 MCAT, wait until your scores are made available before requesting their release to OMSAS.
+All scores must be released to OMSAS prior to November 1, 2016.

-Note: The medical schools are aware that applicants may not have received the results of the September writings of the MCAT prior to the October 1, 2013, OMSAS application deadline.
+Note: The medical schools are aware that you may not have received the results of the September MCAT prior to the October 1, 2016, application deadline.
 Fees will not be refunded for choices dropped because the MCAT results did not meet eligibility requirements set by the medical schools.